Adolf-Wilhelm Freiherr von Hammerstein-Equord

 |U-149||1 Aug 1942||14 May 1944||No war patrols|

-Adolf-Wilhelm von Hammerstein-Equord joined the Kriegsmarine in 1937.
-He went through U-boat training from Oct 1940 to April 1941.
-He went through U-boat familiarization (Baubelehrung from April to May 1941 and then became First Watch officer (1WO) on the new U-402 (Kptlt.
+Adolf-Wilhelm Freiherr von Hammerstein-Equord joined the Kriegsmarine in 1937.
+After basic U-boat training from Oct 1940 - April 1941 and U-boat familiarization (Baubelehrung) April - May 1941 he was made 1st Watch Officer (1WO) on the new U-402 (Kptlt.
 Siegfried von Forstner) from May to Oct 1941.
 He left the boat just prior to its first patrol at the end of Oct 1941 (Busch & Röll, 1999).

-Adolf-Wilhelm von Hammerstein-Equord took command of his old boat U-149 on 1 Aug 1942, commanding the boat until 14 May 1944 (Busch & Röll, 1999).
-The boat was a school boat and von Hammerstein-Equord never went out on patrol with it.
+Von Hammerstein-Equord returned to take command of U-149 on 1 Aug 1942, remaining with her until 14 May 1944 (Busch & Röll, 1999).
+Since the boat was a school boat, von Hammerstein-Equord never took her on patrol.

-Leaving his boat he joined the Staff of the U-boat Command in Norway and stayed in staff positions there until the end of the war in May 1945 (Busch & Röll, 1999).
+He then joined the Staff of U-boat Command Norway, remaining in staff positions there until the war ended in May 1945 (Busch & Röll, 1999).

-After the war Baron Adolf-Wilhelm von Hammerstein-Equord spent 1 year as a prisoner of war in England.
-After he returned to Germany in 1946 he lived in Prien a.
-Chiemsee, a little town between Munich and Salzburg at the lake Chiemsee.
+After spending one year as a prisoner of war in England Baron Adolf-Wilhelm von Hammerstein-Equord returned to Germany to live in Prien. a.
+Chiemsee, a small town between Munich and Salzburg on Lake Chiemsee.

-From 1957 he lived with his family in Munich.
-He made a professional career and in the end became a director of an insurance company.
-He spent his retirement in Munich, Germany.
-He passed away on 28 April 2010 at the age of 92.
+From 1957 he lived with his family in Munich, eventually becoming director of an insurance company, and then spent his retirement in Munich.
+He died on 28 April 2010 at the age of 92.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.